EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Selection of recognized emitters in the first detection channel by *Deep-LASI*

-After loading, use the threshold bar below the loaded image to make sure that enough points are detected (indicated by the white cicle) by *Deep-LASI*. once you're satisfied continue to load data for the remaining detection channels by Then continue opening images from other detectors by selecting the :code:`> 2nd channel` etc. via the same procedure, as shown on :numref:`channel_position` and :numref:`mapping_gui`.
+After loading, use the threshold bar below the loaded image to make sure that enough points are detected (indicated by the white circle) by *Deep-LASI*. once you're satisfied continue to load data for the remaining detection channels by Then continue opening images from other detectors by selecting the :code:`> 2nd channel` etc. via the same procedure, as shown on :numref:`channel_position` and :numref:`mapping_gui`.

 Once you opened all mapping images to assign the detection windows, please select afterwards which channel you prefer to be the reference channel, as shown in :numref:`mapping_start`.
 In most cases, the first channel is taken as the reference, unless you have a special mapping plan.
-In the case that your experience a lot of photobleaching, mapping onto the channels with the most emitters might be advisable.
+In the case that your experience a lot of photo-bleaching, mapping onto the channels with the most emitters might be advisable.

 .. figure:: ./../figures/documents/Fig_9_Mapping_Starting.png
    :width: 450